Skip to content

 Visiting one of the many local pubs in Dingle town is a must.

 A must when in Dingle is visiting many of its quaint and cosy pubs.
-Dingle pubs are the epitome of creamy pints, good conversation and great music.
-I have been to Dingle many a time and whether you come in the quite season of January and February or the busy Summer season, you will have a great night out.
+Dingle pubs are the epitome of creamy pints, good conversation, and great music.
+I have been to Dingle many times, and whether you come in the quiet season of January and February or the busy Summer season, you will have a great night out.
 So, what are the best pubs in Dingle to visit?

 Dick Mack’s

 “Where is Dick Mack’s?
 Opposite the Church.
 Where is the Church?
-Opposite Dick Mack’s” Dick Mack’s is an award winning pub and there is a reason for it.
-When I visited Dick Mac’s during the Summer there was a food truck outside that served delicious snacks that you could bring into the pub with you.
-The interiors of this old Irish pub are very unique with many leather shoes stacked high on one side of the wall.
+Opposite Dick Mack’s” Dick Mack’s is an award-winning pub, and there is a reason for it.
+When I visited Dick Mac’s during the Summer, there was a food truck outside that served delicious snacks that you could bring into the pub with you.
+The interiors of this old Irish pub are unique, with many leather shoes stacked high on one side of the wall.

-The pub is made up of a narrow bar with a desk opposite and bar stools, many small rooms and a very impressive beer garden.
-During your visit make sure to look down on the ground as you make your way closer to Dick Mack’s and you will see their very own Hollywood Walk of Fame.
-You will see names such as Julia Roberts, Tom Crean, Robert Mitchum and Timothy Dalton etched onto a star embedded in the ground.
+The pub comprises a narrow bar with a desk opposite and bar stools, many small rooms and an awe-inspiring beer garden.
+During your visit, make sure to look down on the ground as you make your way closer to Dick Mack’s, and you will see their very own Hollywood Walk of Fame.
+You will see names such as Julia Roberts, Tom Crean, Robert Mitchum, and Timothy Dalton etched onto a star embedded in the ground.

 Foxy Johns

-If you walk through the pub you will find a lovely room with an open fire that creates a very cosy atmosphere.
-The outdoor area is also a nice place to sit on a sunny day.
+Walking through the pub, you will find a lovely room with an open fire that creates a very cosy atmosphere.
+The outdoor area is also lovely to sit on a sunny day.

-Dingles late night bar “An Droichead Beag” is a great spot, which translates to “The Small Bridge” in Gaelic.
+Dingles late-night bar, “A Droichead Beag”, is a great spot, translating to “The Small Bridge” in Gaelic.
 This sports and music bar has a trad session every night of the week.
-If you are looking to dance the night away “An Droichead Beag” has an amazing DJ that plays well into the night.
-I went to Dingle for a weekend in January and the mixes that the DJ was playing in Droichead Beag were some of the best I have heard in a long time.
+If you want to dance the night away, “A Droichead Beag” has a fantastic DJ that plays well into the night.
+I went to Dingle for a weekend in January, and the mixes that the DJ was playing in Droichead Beag were some of the best I have heard in a long time.
 I couldn’t get off the dance floor and didn’t see the hours go by.

 O’Flaherty’s Bar

-O’Flaherty’s is great pub for traditional Irish music.
+O’Flaherty’s is an excellent pub for traditional Irish music.
 What makes O’Flaherty’s Bar stand out?
-Well the owners of this pub treat their customers to live traditional Irish music and have an open-door policy.
-If you spend an evening in O’Flaherty’s you are sure to see more than one musician play their instrument or sing a song.
-If you play an instrument our can sing a tune don’t be afraid to step on up to the mic and join in on the entrainment.
+The owners of this pub treat their customers to traditional Irish music and have an open-door policy.
+If you spend an evening in O’Flaherty’s, you are sure to see more than one musician play their instrument or sing a song.
+If you play an instrument or can sing a tune, don’t be afraid to step up to the mic and join in on the entertainment.

-Regardless of what pub you decide to sit down a drink pint after pint in you are sure to find a cosy fire, good chat, great music and joyful atmosphere.
+Regardless of what pub you decide to sit down and drink pint after pint in, you are sure to find a cosy fire, good chat, great music and a joyful atmosphere.
 Why not do a pub crawl?

 2. Things to Do in Dingle: Indoor activities